 In its rich history, Test cricket has never seen a player quite like Adam Gilchrist, who was born today.
-When Ian Healy retired it looked as if a chink might be appearing in Australia's armour, but instead they brought in a wicketkeeper who averaged over 50, and scored those runs at an indecent rate.
+When Ian Healy retired it looked like Australia would finally have a weakness to exploit, but instead they brought in a wicketkeeper who averaged over 40, and scored those runs at an indecent rate.
 With his ability to nail a good position created by the top order, Gilchrist was central to Steve Waugh's great Test-cricket revolution of winning the toss and bowling first.
-His innings include a brutal 152 against England at Edgbaston in 2001, as well an the astonishing 122 that set up victory over India in Mumbai, when he smashed his century off 84 balls.
+His innings include a brutal 152 against England at Edgbaston in 2001, as well as the astonishing 122 that set up victory over India in Mumbai, when he smashed his century off 84 balls.
 In the heavyweight clash in South Africa in 2001-02, Gilchrist walloped 204 not out off only 213 balls in Johannesburg.
-He also has the second fastest Test century (by balls) after Viv Richards and is the only player to hit 100 Test sixes.
-He quit Test cricket in 2007-08 but his reflexes didn't desert him during the IPL, where he played for the Deccan Chargers and led to them to the title in 2009.
+He also has the fourth fastest Test century (balls faced) and was the first player to hit 100 Test sixes.
+He quit Test cricket in 2007-08 but his reflexes didn't desert him during the IPL, where he played for Deccan Chargers and led them to the title in 2009.

 Another Australia-Pakistan encounter at the WACA, and another routine Aussie victory, by an innings and nine runs.
 Carl Rackemann grabbed match figures of 11 for 118.
 The result was never in doubt once Wayne Phillips (159 on debut) and Graham Yallop (141) put on 259 for the second wicket.

-Birth of Hemang Badani, who came into the team in the throes of change post match-fixing, and instantly seemed prepared for the void left down the order by the absence of Ajay Jadeja.
+Birth of Hemang Badani, who came into the Indian team in the throes of change following the match-fixing scandals of the early 2000s, and instantly seemed prepared for the void left by the absence of Ajay Jadeja.
 Upright, and given to scoring in the V, Badani proved adept at remaining not out, and his high point was a wonderfully paced hundred against Australia in Pune in 2001-02.
-Subsequently his form became patchy and he joined the ICL exodus in 2007 before accepting the amnesty offer two seasons later, to revive his career.